uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 3.5 Neural Network Regression Models Methodology
 #v(1em)
 === 3.5.1 Data Preparation and Cleaning
-This study employs an improved Neural Network Regression model to predict the count of construction-related injuries.
-To enhance prediction stability and robustness, the model incorporates mechanisms for data denoising, standardization, and nonlinear feature extraction.
+The Neural Network Regression model was constructed to predict the count of construction-related injuries.
+To improve stability and robustness, several preprocessing procedures were applied, including denoising, feature engineering, and nonlinear feature refinement.
+Data cleaning and feature preparation included:
 * Missing Values*: Missing values in the Injury column were filled with zero and converted to floating-point format.

 * Feature Engineering*: The Month variable was extracted from YearMonth, and Borough was processed using one-hot encoding.